Softeq/XToolkit.WhiteLabel/documentation/articles/xtoolkit/remote.md

 ## Usage

-Below steps to describe a simple way to make an HTTP request.
+These are the steps to describe a simple way to make an HTTP request:

 ### Step 1

-Firstly you need to create an interface for declaring API:
+Firstly you need to create an interface for declaring API endpoints:

 ```cs
 public interface IApi